Ueno Events January 2026: Hatsumode, Winter Peony, Food Festivals & Art Guide

 <Information>

-Access: 4 minutes walk from Ueno Station (Yamanote Line, Keihin-Tohoku Line, Takasaki Line, Utsunomiya Line, Ginza Line, Hibiya Line), 7 minutes walk from Keisei Ueno Station
+Access: 4-minute walk from Ueno Station (Yamanote Line, Keihin-Tohoku Line, Takasaki Line, Utsunomiya Line, Ginza Line, Hibiya Line), 7-minute walk from Keisei Ueno Station

 Admission: Free